filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 	/*------------------------------------------------------ASSIGN POINTS------------------------------------------------------
-called by "loop" function and calculate distance between each point and the cluster center assigning all our data points to the centroid closest to it */
+called by "run" function and calculate distance between each point and the cluster center assigning all our data points to the centroid closest to it */
 	assignPoints() {